SkryptLabs/Cardsec/cardsec/stakePoolStats/readme.md

 ## Getting Started

-Steps to analyse stake pool (mainnet/testent) yourself.
+Steps to analyse stake pool (mainnet/testent) data yourself.
 The data was obtained through the Cardano GraphQL API which is available opensource [here](https://github.com/input-output-hk/cardano-graphql)

 ### Steps To Reproduce